tekenthusiast/hello-java/README.md

 [![Build Status](https://travis-ci.org/LoyolaChicagoCode/hello-java.svg?branch=master)](https://travis-ci.org/LoyolaChicagoCode/hello-java)

-This build will always fail because it has 2 examples of failing tests: one based on the source code, and one based on an incorrect test.
+This build will always fail because it has two types of failing tests:

+- two based on incorrect the behavior the main code (CUT, class-under-test), leading to failed assertions
+- two based on logical errors in the test code, leading to exceptions before assertions are tested

 # Learning Objectives